 What do I need to do to get my telephone service?

-Telephone service for the residential facility located at 625 S. Limestone will be established with the provider for Lexington.
-Please inquire at the Housing office to learn contact information for the current provider.
+Telephone service for the apartment complex located at 625 S. Limestone will be established through the provider for the city of Lexington.
 In Commonwealth Village, Greg Page, and Shawneetown telephone service is established through the University of Kentucky.
-Instructions will be provided when you move into the residential unit.

 What should I bring with me?

 You will need all basics items such as dishes, cooking utensils, pots and pans, linens, blankets, towels, wash cloths and so on.
 If you are coming to the United States from another country, you may want to wait and purchase many of these items until after you move into into your apartment.
 You will also have to supply your own telephone, computer, television, stereo and microwave; cleaning tools (mop, broom, vacuum) and cleaning supplies.
 Please NOTE; dishwashers and washing machines are NOT allowed.
 You will also need a CAT-5 cable.
 This is the cable that connects your computer to the modem.
 It is not provided by Graduate and Family Housing.

 What should I do if I do not arrive during your office hours?

 You will receive after-hours key pick up instructions via email shortly before your arrival.

 If you arrive during normal office hours, you will sign your paperwork and pick up your apartment and mailbox keys at that time.
 If you arrive after-hours, you must come to the office to sign your paperwork on the first business day following your move in.
 Please bring all apartment occupants that are 18-years of age or older with you as anyone over 18 years of age MUST sign the License Agreement as well.